haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 To ensure correct 2D pharmacophore descriptor computation, we need to use SDF files as input files.

-The `templates.smi` file can be created from the following command:
+The provided `data/templates.smi` file can be created from the following command:

 <a class="prompt prompt-cmd">
   grep \-v SMILES data/ligands_filtered.csv | awk \'{print $3,$1\"_\"$2}\' \> templates.smi <br>
 </a>

-The `target.smi` file we create manually by copying and pasting the SMILES string from its [RCSB page](https://www.rcsb.org/ligand/BRE){:target="_blank"}.
+The `target.smi` file we create manually by copying and pasting the SMILES string from its [PDB RCSB page](https://www.rcsb.org/ligand/BRE){:target="_blank"}.

 Both files are available from the `data` directory.